Fo Guang Shan: History

 In 1967, Hsing Yun purchased more than 30 hectares in Dashu Township, Kaohsiung County as the site for the construction of a monastery.
 The groundbreaking ceremony was held on 16 May 1967.

 Fo Guang Shan has embarked on many construction projects, including university buildings, shrines, rectories, retirement homes, and a cemetery.
 In 1975, Fo Guang Shan's iconic 36-metre tall statue of Amitābha Buddha was consecrated.
 In 1981, 15 years after its establishment, the Great Hero Hall was built.
 During these times, many other Fo Guang Shan temples outside the order's mother monastery were also built.
 In May 1997, Hsing Yun announced that he would close the mountain gate of Fo Guang Shan to the general public.
 His reason in closing the monastery was to give monastics the cloistered atmosphere they need for their Buddhist practice.
 In practice, many Chinese monasteries have also closed their mountain gates to give a cloistered atmosphere to the temple residents.
 At the end of 2000, then President Chen Shui-bian of the Republic of China (Taiwan) and government officials from Kaohsiung visited Fo Guang Shan, bringing with them the wish from their constituents that Fo Guang Shan reopen its mountain gate.
 After due consideration, Fo Guang Shan decided to reopen the monastery to some extent, thereby providing the public a place to practice Pure Land Buddhism.
 On top of its headquarters being the largest monastery in Taiwan, it has a network of over 300 branches throughout Taiwan.

 In the 2010s, Fo Guang Shan began establishment in mainland China, focusing more on charity and Chinese cultural revival rather than Buddhist propagation in order to avoid conflict with the Chinese Communist Party (CCP), which opposes organized religion.
 Fo Guang Shan's presence in China increased under the leadership of CCP general secretary Xi Jinping after he started a program to revive traditional Chinese faiths.

 As of 2017, the order had over 1,000 monks and nuns, and over 1 million followers worldwide, with branches in fifty countries.

 On 5 February 2023 founder Hsing Yun died at his residence at the age of 95 in Kaoshiung, Taiwan.
-His funeral is scheduled for 12 February 2023.
+His funeral took place on 12 February 2023 in the presence of Taiwan President Tsai Ing-wen and Premier Chen Chien-jen.